Home

 The guide describes the opening ceremony which occurred on February 9, 1587 when S. Maria in Traspontina was completed.
 A special indulgence was granted to those who attended the event.
 All the cardinals were part of the procession which brought some relics to the new church.
 These were previously kept in a church which was demolished by Pope Pius IV when he enlarged the fortifications of Castel Sant'Angelo.

 Francino's book described a small church which was overlooked by almost all the guides which were published later.
 The reason is most likely due to the fact that it had been rebuilt in 1585 so, similar to S. Maria in Traspontina, it was a very new church.
 Its full name was S. Michele Arcangelo ai Corridori.
 It was demolished in 1938 to enlarge a street leading to the Vatican.
-You can see the site of the church (opens in an other window) which was located near il Passetto (also known as i Corridori di Castel Sant'Angelo).
+It was located near il Passetto (aka i Corridori di Castel Sant'Angelo).

 Move to: